acucciniello/alexa-open-doc/README.md

 ` "We updated the file named {fileName} with your input of {inputText}" `

-##Getting Started
-1. Must have an Amazon Echo to use this skill.
-2. Open the Amazon Echo companion mobile application.
-3. Click on the Top Left Button to Open the Menu
-4. Click on Skills
-5. Search "Edit Docs"
-6. Click Enable Skill
-7. Enter Information for the Google Drive Account you would like to use
-8. Click Allow
-9. Go to Your Amazon Echo
-10. Say "Alexa, open Edit Docs"

-*This can be done when the skill is published: Please check back soon it is in the cerfitication process!!

 ##TO DO:
 - [x] List Files in Your Drive